 Interestingly, I have had a pain in my right side since I was thirteen-years-old, exactly where this tumor was located.
 It often hurt terribly and especially when I inhaled.
 My surgeons scoffed at the idea that I could survive a 43-year-old cancerous tumor, however, I felt validated having found the source of ongoing pain.
 Since I was a teenager, I have been hospitalized, seen numerous doctors, and still, no one could pinpoint why I had this pain.
 In the 1970s, technology couldn't find it.
 Later, doctors just dismissed it and didn't think it was worthy of an expensive test.
 It was found almost by accident.
 Now that is has been found and found cancerous, I will be seeking more medical interventions.

-I am currently being treated at the Cancer Center of The University of Kansas Medical Center (aka KU Med).
+I am currently being treated at the Cancer Center of The University of Kansas Medical Center (aka KU Med) and getting chemotherapy in Emporia.
 The full diagnosis is Pleuropulmonary Synovial Sarcoma with right sided Pleural Effusion - Malignant, and it is Stage III.
-While I have been referred to M.D.
-Anderson in Texas and another surgeon in Indiana, Blue Cross Blue Shield of Kansas refuses to approve the life-saving surgery I need.
-I am receiving chemotherapy to shrink the tumor, but I must have the tumor removed.
+After a difficult battle with Blue Cross Blue Shield, which initially refused to approve the life-saving surgery I need because I have an in-network (Kansas only) plan.
+The chemotherapy is shrinking the tumor, but I must have the tumor removed.
 It is localized and isolated and means losing my right lung, pleura, and parts of my diaphragm, but without the surgery, my life will be tremendously shortened.
-I have a good shot at beating this cancer, but BCBS will not allow me to go out-of-network and no surgeon in network will perform the surgery.
+I have a good shot at beating this cancer, and I am grateful that I will get to try.

 In the meantime, I cope with edgy humor.
 Certain aspects of this whole process just make me laugh.
 I hope you'll laugh with me because my life is beautiful and part of that is just embracing funny moments.